GoogleCloudPlatform/cloud-foundation-fabric/modules/cloud-config-container/simple-nva/README.md

 ### Example with advanced routing capabilities

-Below a sample terraform example for bootstrapping a simple-nva powered by [COS](https://cloud.google.com/container-optimized-os/docs) and running [FRRouting](https://frrouting.org/) container.
+Find below a sample terraform example for bootstrapping a simple NVA powered by [COS](https://cloud.google.com/container-optimized-os/docs) and running [FRRouting](https://frrouting.org/) container.
-Please find below s sample frr.conf file based on documentation available at the following [link](https://docs.frrouting.org/en/latest/basic.html) for hosting a BGP service with ASN 65001 on FRR container establishing a BGP session with a remote neighbor with IP address 10.128.0.2 and ASN 65002.
+Please find below a sample frr.conf file based on the documentation available [here](https://docs.frrouting.org/en/latest/basic.html) for hosting a BGP service with ASN 65001 on FRR container establishing a BGP session with a remote neighbor with IP address 10.128.0.2 and ASN 65002.

 ```
 # tftest-file id=frr_conf path=./frr.conf